tolk/tolk/README.md

 Tolk is compatible with Rails 4.0 and 4.1

-For Rails 3.2 support, please use Tolk 1.3.12.

 ## Installation & Setup

 To install add the following to your Gemfile: